Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/notes_with_ai.md

 #### Recording and Transcribing

-I begin by recording the meeting using an application like Google Meet.
+I begin by recording the meeting using a recording application.
+Google Meet is an effective solution.

-Then, I take the recorded meeting and extract a transcript.
-Finally, I load the transcript (_Code Review Weekly Workshop Transcript_) into the prompting interface in PDF format.
+Then, after recording the meeting and extracting a transcript, I load the transcript (_Code Review Weekly Workshop Transcript_) into the prompting interface in PDF format.

-I start prompting by establishing role and context before issuing the following commands to the assistant:
+I start prompting by establishing role and context before issuing the following requests to the assistant:

 > User: You are an AI assistant tasked with creating a detailed and actionable summary from the provided meeting transcription, indicated with {Code Review Weekly Workshop Transcript}.
 First, analyze the entire transcript and identify the major themes or topics discussed therein.
 Generate the primary themes and list them.